 But the folks at Disney have never been adverse to major changes from the source material and as long as the story holds up I don’t normally have a problem with it.

-This leads to the one change that radically alters the story of Hercules in this version he is the son of both Zeus and Hera which makes him a god and not a demi-god.
-In the mythology Hercules was the son of Zeus and the mortal woman Alcmene thus this movie eliminates one of the key players of Hercules life and that is of Hera the goddess who harbors a murderous hate of her husband’s bastard.
-Disney Hera is a loving mother who barely has more than a couple lines of dialog as this version of the story focuses on the relationship between Hercules and his father Zeus.
+This leads to the one change that radically alters the story of Hercules; in this version he is the son of both Zeus and Hera which makes him a god and not a demi-god as is in the Greek myths.
+In the mythology Hercules was the son of Zeus and the mortal woman Alcmene, thus this movie eliminates one of the key players of Hercules life and that is of Hera the goddess who harbors a murderous hate of the bastard who is living evidence of her husband’s infidelity.
+On the other hand we have Disney’s version of Hera, a loving mother who barely has more than a couple lines of dialog as this version of the story focuses on the relationship between Hercules and his father Zeus.
 If you look through the history of Disney animated movies if the hero or heroine even has a mother, and most don’t, they rarely have anything to say or do that impacts the story.

-Pretty much every adaptation of the Hercules myth has kept the element of him being a demi-god, fathered by Zeus of a mortal woman, so why would Disney change that?
+Pretty much every adaptation of the Hercules myth has kept the element of him being fathered by Zeus and a mortal woman, so why would Disney change that?
 My guess is that the studio wasn’t big on the idea of having the hero’s father being a serial rapist.

-The main villain of this version of Hercules is the god Hades (James Woods), now if you are going to make a god the main antagonist you better place up front some serious rules as to why said god doesn’t just out right smite the hero’s ass.
+The main villain of this version of Hercules is the god Hades (James Woods) and the god of the underworld does seem like a logical choice, but now if you are going to make a god the main antagonist you better place up front some serious rules as to why said god doesn’t just out right smite the hero’s ass.
 Is Hades afraid of retribution from Zeus?
 Is there some god-law that doesn’t allow direct involvement in murder?
 If so it apparently doesn’t cover sending minions to do the dirty deed.

 Because baby Hercules is a god and thus immortal he can’t be killed so Hades comes up with the brilliant plan of forcing the infant to drink a potion that will turn him mortal and then have him killed.
 If immortality was that easy to remove I’m betting all the gods would be much more leery about enemies spiking their drinks.

-So minions Pain and Panic kidnap baby Hercules and give him the potion but the bottle gets broken before he gets the last drop and though he is now mortal he retains his godlike strength so that when Pain and Panic turn into snakes to kill the little tyke they find themselves being bashed senseless by the tiny powerhouse instead.
+So evil minions Pain and Panic kidnap baby Hercules and give him the potion but the bottle gets broken before he gets the last drop and this somehow results in him retaining his godlike strength even if now just a mortal.
+When Pain and Panic turn into snakes to kill the little tyke they find themselves being bashed senseless by the tiny powerhouse.

-For some reason it is against the rules for a mortal to live on Mount Olympus so poor Hercules is forced to live on Earth with adopted parents and here in lies a major plot convenience, Hades is led to believe that his minions Pain and Panic killed Hercules yet all the gods on Olympus went out to search for the stolen godling but when they found him it was too late as he was now mortal and thus no longer allowed to live on Mount Olympus, so we are to assume that in the intervening eighteen years no god mentioned in passing to Hades anything about Hercules now living among the mortals.
-What happened to Hercules wasn’t a secret; none of the gods had any reason to believe Hades was involved with kidnapping and mortal-turning of Hercules.
-So it’s hard to swallow that Zeus would never mention his son, the aspiring hero, to his brother Hades through all those years.
+We are informed that for some reason it is against the rules for a mortal to live on Mount Olympus so poor Hercules is forced to live on Earth with adopted parents and here in lies a major plot convenience, Hades is led to believe that his minions Pain and Panic have killed Hercules yet all the gods on Olympus went out to search for the stolen godling but when they found him it was too late as he was now mortal and thus no longer allowed to live on Mount Olympus.
+So are we to assume that in the intervening eighteen years no god mentioned in passing to Hades anything about Hercules now living among the mortals?
+What happened to Hercules wasn’t a secret, none of the gods had any reason to believe Hades was involved with kidnapping and mortal-turning of Hercules, so it’s hard to swallow that Zeus would never mention his son, the aspiring hero, to his brother Hades through all those years.

-After causing years of consternation with his adoptive parents due to his super-strength causing mayhem and disaster wherever he went he finally finds out that his real father is Zeus the king of gods.
+After causing years of consternation with his adoptive parents due to his super-strength, causing mayhem and disaster wherever he went, he finally finds out that his real father is Zeus the king of the gods.
 He thinks this is fantastic and welcomes the chance to go live on Mount Olympus.

-Of course Zeus rains on his parade with the info about mortals not being allowed in the penthouse in the sky but he is informed that if he becomes a true hero he can reclaim his godlike status and return to the home of the gods.
+Of course Zeus rains on his parade with the info about mortals not being allowed in the penthouse up in the sky but he is informed that if he becomes a true hero he can reclaim his godlike status and return to the home of the gods.
 This begs the question, “Who is deciding what a true hero is?”
-If it’s Zeus that means he has the power to grant godhood which in turn means he could have “cured” his babies’ mortality problem.
+If it’s Zeus that means he has the power to grant godhood which in turn means he could have “cured” his babies’ mortality problem at any time.
 If it is not Zeus doling out immortality to heroes than who is it?
-Zeus is kind of the top god in Greek pantheon what other power out there is stronger than him and handing out prizes?
+Zeus is kind of the top dog of the Greek pantheon so what other power out there is stronger than him and handing out prizes?

 Finally we get to the meat of the story; young Hercules must somehow become a hero and the best way to become a hero is to find a find a satyr to train him, wait…what?
 Why a creature of nature, beings known for their love of wine and woman and pursuit of all physical pleasures, would make an ideal coach is beyond me.
 If Hercules needed lessons on the pursuit of maenads and nymphs then sure a satyr would be the way to go but not so much if fighting monsters and saving the day was your desired goal.

 Teen Hercules has another hurdle to overcome to reach his godhood because famed trainer of heroes Philoctetes (Danny DeVito) has retired.
 The reason for the retirement is that he is despondent that all of the heroes he trained couldn’t go the distance and that he always dreamed that one of them would be, “So great the gods would hang a picture of him in the stars.”
 He mentions failures like Achilles, Perseus and Jason of Jason and the Argonauts fame, “Everyone one of those bums let me down, left me flatter than a discus.”
-If we let go the fact that in the mythology all three of those heroes were trained by Chiron the centaur and not some tubby satyr we are still left with a major error in Philoctetes statement as two of those listed didn’t fail at being heroes and all of them ended up with constellations named after them.
-Thanks for coming out Phil.
+If we let go the fact that in the mythology all three of those heroes were trained by Chiron the centaur and not some tubby satyr we are still left with a major error in Philoctetes statement as two of those listed didn’t fail at being heroes at all and ended up with constellations named after them.
+Thanks for coming out Phil but you suck.